 It’s would be hard to argue with John Wayne’s persona as a representative alpha male, and indeed, here’s a clip to prove it.

 Hondo Lane (Wayne’s character) is clearly annoyed with the loudmouth, but he lets the others tell him to get out.
-It isn’t until the guy is about to act out and hurt someone that Hondo draws the line: Don’t kick or shoot my dog.
+It isn’t until the guy is about to act out and hurt someone that Hondo draws the line: Don’t mess with my dog.
 He’s ready for action, but there’s no shouting or blustering, just what my husband calls, “No threat, but a promise.”
 And the guy walks around the dog, and it’s over.

 (Not included in this clip: Hondo next shoos the dog out the of walkway.)